radhadeshmukh/vendingmachine/README.md

 A little bit about the program
 ------------------------------
-The VendingMachine interface specifies methods for the main requirements in the Question.
+The `VendingMachine` interface specifies methods for the main requirements in the Question.
-SimpleVendingMachine is the command line implementation of the VendingMachine.
+`SimpleVendingMachine` is the command line implementation of the `VendingMachine`.
 In addition to printing commandline output, the SimpleVendingMachine also returns the objects back to the calling API.
-The internal state of VendingMachine is managed via VendingMachineStateManager.
+The internal state of VendingMachine is managed via `VendingMachineStateManager`.

 Tests
 -----